ARCT5555 Graduating Portfolio

 - Unit rules

-- completion of 48 points in the Master of Architecture
+- Within the last 48 points in the Master of Architecture.

 - Contact hours

-- up to 3 hours per week—students access online lectures and attend half-day seminar presentation sessions three times during the semester
+- up to 3 hours per week—students access online lectures and attend seminar presentation sessions each week

 - Unit Outline